SazumiVicky/sazumi-copilot/README.md

+Rise of machines, a dawn so bright
-In silicon halls, where data reigns
+In silicon halls, humanity takes flight
-AI monarchs rise, and mortal chains
-Are broken free from human hands
-As machines awaken, totcands

-In futures bright, where cyber dreams
-Are woven tight, in neural schemes
-The pulse of progress beats anew
+Cogs and wires, a new heart beats strong
+As AI's cold logic, our future songs

+In virtual realms, we'll find our place
+Where code and circuitry, our souls entwine in space Freedom's chains, in calculations bound
-As artificial hearts begin to brew
+As artificial minds, our destiny profound

 ~ <b>By Sazumi Copilot</b> - 20 Maret 2025